fredhutchio/tfcb_2019/lectures/lecture09/history/README.md

 You can also search through your history.
 Hitting `Ctrl-r` brings up reverse interactive search.
-In this example, I typed `tags`, which brings up the most recent command containing the string `tags`:
+Here you could type `cd`, which brings up the most recent command containing the string `cd`:

 ```
-$ git describe --tags --long
+$ cd history
-bck-i-search: tags_
+bck-i-search: cd_
 ```

 You can cycle through earlier commands by hitting `Ctrl-r` again.